 - If there are further incidents of aggression or abuse, or the persistent / unreasonable behaviour continues, a team leader or other appropriate manager will send out a Fair Treatment Letter to the customer. - This will set out clearly what is expected of the customer in terms of acceptable behaviour and what they can expect to happen if their behaviour doesn't change.
 We will also set out the timescale for review which will vary depending on the nature and severity of the behaviour. - If no further incidents happen during that time, there will be no further action.
 If there are further incidents of unacceptable behaviour, we will introduce new actions to manage the contact and behaviour. - In the case of actual violence or threats of violence we will refer the matter to the police, and we may need to make immediate adjustments to in-person contact to protect our staff and contractors.
-In such cases it could result in entry to the Potentially Violent Person Register (PVP), which is managed through the PVP Framework.
+In such cases it could result in entry to the Staff Alert Register We will also consider potential tenancy enforcement action or other legal remedies such as an Injunction.